akoll/scanta/README.md

   };
 }
 ```
-Note, that if an operation done by a system is not parallelizable, but only between different system invocations, it does not need to be deferred.
+If an operation done by a system is not parallelizable, but only conflicts with other system invocations, it does not need to be deferred.
 Outer parallelism may still be used, but inner parallelism can't.
 To prevent the scheduler from applying inner parallelism, simply omit the `const` qualifier from the function declaration:
 ```cpp
 class ParSystem {
   void operator()(const Flammable&) const {